Hess Corporation: Proxy battle with Elliott Associates

+Sale of downstream assets

 On January 18, 2012, the company announced that it would close the Hovensa refinery in St. Croix, United States Virgin Islands by mid-February 2012.
 The refinery would continue to serve as a storage terminal.
+Hess took a $525 million charge against its fourth-quarter 2011 earnings due to the shutdown.
+In May, the company sold its 15.67% interest in Schiehallion oil field, North Sea, to Royal Dutch Shell.
+In January 2013, Hess announced its plan to sell off its network of 19 storage terminals located on the East Coast and St. Lucia.

-By the end of February 2013, Hess permanently closed its Port Reading, New Jersey petroleum refinery.
+By the end of February 2013, and while Elliott waged its proxy fight, Hess permanently closed its Port Reading, New Jersey petroleum refinery.
 Gas prices had risen to their highest levels since October 2012 and Hess said it would lay off 170 of 217 employees at the plant, exit the refinery business and look for a buyer for its 19 storage terminals.
-The company decided that going forward, it would focus on exploration and production.
-A Hess press release announced the company's plans for "Fully exiting the Company's downstream businesses, including retail, energy marketing, and energy trading."
-There was no link between the announcement of the closing of the Woodbridge (Port Reading) NJ facility and the rise in gas prices afterwards, as the output of that facility was more geared to the aviation and specialty fuels markets and not automotive grade products.

-On March 4, 2013, Hess announced that it would sell its domestic refineries and retail operations.
-The New York Times reported that Hess retail and refinery operations contributed about 4 percent of the company's revenue.
+On March 4, 2013, Hess announced that it would sell its domestic refineries and retail operations and would be "fully exiting the Company's downstream businesses, including retail, energy marketing, and energy trading."
+The 1,350 gas stations in the Northeast, Carolinas, and Florida accounted for just 4% of its revenue.
 It also noted that Hess would sell its holdings in Indonesia and Thailand.

-The company would focus exclusively on oil production, following a trend in the oil industry for companies to spin off their downstream assets and focus on their more profitable upstream business; ConocoPhillips and Marathon Oil also made similar spinoffs in recent years with Phillips 66 and Marathon Petroleum, respectively.
+Hess would focus exclusively on oil production, following a trend in the oil industry for companies to spin off their downstream assets and focus on their more profitable upstream business; ConocoPhillips and Marathon Oil also made similar spinoffs in recent years with Phillips 66 and Marathon Petroleum, respectively.

 In April 2013, Hess Corp announced it would be selling its Russian unit to Lukoil for $2.05 billion.
 In July 2013, Hess Corp said it would sell its energy marketing unit to UK firm Centrica for around $1.03 billion.
+In July 2013, Hess agreed to sell its wholesale and retail oil, natural gas and electricity marketing business to Direct Energy.

-In October 2013, Hess Corp announced plans to sell its East Coast and St. Lucia storage terminal network to Buckeye Partners LP for $850 million.
+In October 2013, Hess Corp announced it would sell its East Coast and St. Lucia storage terminal network to Buckeye Partners LP for $850 million.